Garry Jones Garry Jones

 That category already has a name.
 It has had one since the first article in this series.
 Thumbtrap.

-Thumbtrap underpins the user experience of the “Screen + App Ecosystem”.
+Thumbtrap underpins the user experience of the “Screen Plus App Time Ecosystem”.
 This is an integrated system in which screens, apps, algorithms and behavioral data operate not as separate tools, but combined through deliberate design decisions, made at the level of developers, platform operators, or both, to share information and trigger actions in one another.
 These are mechanisms that do not discriminate by age.

 Isabelle did pick up her phone to pay.
 The ecosystem reacted.